adamgmcfadden/MERN-book-search/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg "License Badge")

-My app took a fully function Google Books API search engine built with RESTful API and refactored it to be a GraphQL API with Apollo Server.
+My app took a fully functional Google Books API search engine built with RESTful API and refactored it to be a GraphQL API with Apollo Server.
 The app was built with the MERN stack.

 #### Languages Used: